Evidently most of the digital cameras with semiconductor

 are more noisy because of their not homogenous structure and

-show similar problems as TFT monitors.
-Some error pixels may occur
+show similar problems as flat panel displays.
+Some error pixels may

-which will be computed away then.
-One has to put emphasis on the
+occur which will be computed away then.
+One has to put emphasis on

-image processing (among others masking defective pixels so-called
+the image processing (among others masking defective pixels

 may reach a fill factor of about 50% and therefore in general